-Any person making a report does not have to wait until an allegation is substantiated, and is actively discouraged from seeking evidence to support their report - the fact that an allegation or suspicion has been raised is sufficient to make a report.
+Any person making a report does not have to wait until an allegation is substantiated - the fact that an allegation or suspicion has been raised is sufficient to make a report.

 What should be reported

 Reports can be made in relation to the actions or inactions of Personnel, Partners, External Service Providers or Visitors, or a person outside of or not representing CA, such as a community member.